TheGoldenManDenis/ditherprograms/README.md

 To run these you'll need a linux system with imagemagick and brandy (BBC Basic interpreter) installed.
 The input images must be a width which is a multiple of 4, otherwise the output result looks weird.
 I don't know why that happens.

+Download "ditherprograms_.tar.xz" and extract it to a folder, then use the scripts to operate the program, according to these instructions:

 ################### For versions 1 and 4 ###################
 ./CONVscript.sh input.[png/jpg/anything] output.bmp